ajwills72/critical-thinking/docs/distributions-samples.md

 ### What do they do?

 After a brief all-class introduction, students work in their table groups (of approximately six).
-Each group has four dice, six farm animal models, a [sheet](race-dist.pdf) on which to produce a histogram, a start and end marker placed 1m apart, and a 30cm rule.
+Each group has four dice, six farm animal models, a start and end marker placed 1m apart, and a 30cm rule.
 Each student also goes to [menti.com](https://www.menti.com) and enters the code provided.

-On their turn, they throw the dice, add them up, move their horse that many centimetres, and enter their score into Mentimeter.
+On their turn, they throw the dice, add them up, move their farm animal that many centimetres, and enter their score into Mentimeter.
 First to the end wins!
 If a student has more than one go, they need only enter their first score.